 Consumer demand in several segments of the convenience food industry we serve has increased during the last decade, and is expected to continue to grow.
-For example, worldwide retail sales of frozen ready-meals are forecast to increase at a compound annual rate of 4.5% through 2005.
-In addition, the fast-food industry is growing, and fast-food companies are expanding geographically.
-For example, McDonald's international restaurant sales grew at a compound annual rate of 17.0% from 1985 through 1999.
-This has increased the demand for systems and services that we supply to food processors like H.J.
-Heinz Company, Tyson, Del Monte Foods Company, Nestle, ConAgra Foods, Inc. and Unilever p.l.c., which in turn supply processed food to food retailers and fast food restaurants.
+For example, worldwide retail sales of frozen ready meals are forecast to increase at a compound annual rate of 4.5% through 2005.
+In addition, the fast food industry is growing, and fast food companies are expanding geographically.
+For example, McDonald's international restaurant sales grew at an annual rate of 17.0% from 1985 through 1999.
+Trends such as these have increased the demand for systems and services that we supply to food processors which in turn use our systems and services to supply processed food to food retailers and fast food restaurants.

-We believe that projected growth in these industries and the trend toward consolidation will continue to result in food processors, airlines, airports and air transportation companies outsourcing an increasing amount of non-core services and seeking suppliers to provide integrated systems and products that are technologically advanced, cost-efficient and supported by extensive service capabilities.
+We believe that projected growth in these industries and the trend toward consolidation will continue to result in food processors outsourcing an increasing amount of non-core services and seeking suppliers to provide integrated systems and products that are technologically advanced, costefficient and supported by extensive service capabilities.